Sabanci Renewables

 Here are some of the specific environmental advantages of solar power plants:

-• They produce zero emissions, which helps to improve air quality and reduce overall greenhouse gas emissions.
+• They produce zero Scope 1 emissions, which helps to improve air quality and reduce overall greenhouse gas emissions.

 • They have a long lifespan and can generate electricity for many years.